antstackio/hover-design/lib/src/components/Switch/README.md

 ### Quick start

-Here's a quick start guide to get started with the button component
+Here's a quick start guide to get started with the switch component

 | Attributes |                     Values                      | Optional ? |
 | :--------- | :---------------------------------------------: | ---------: |